 I did eight internships in college.
 Some of them paid, some not.
 I was a broke college student too, but I saw opportunity in each of the unpaid positions I took and I was hungry to build my resume.
 I didn’t just take any unpaid internship that came my way.
-It had to provide a benefit to what I was learning, and I still have to be able to afford to do it.
+It had to enhance what I was learning in class, and I still had to be able to afford to work for no paycheck.
 The experiences on my resume when I graduated didn’t say “paid or unpaid,” they just demonstrated how prepared I was to start my career.

 Work a Job While You Intern

 During my unpaid internships, I always worked at least one additional part-time job.
 If you are interning over the summer, that is a much easier thing to do.
 If your summer internship is full-time, that leaves you weekends and some evenings to work a job.
 It doesn’t leave you as much time for fun and socializing but, if you are about trying to gain experiences and earn some income, then it is the trade off you make.

 In my senior year, while doing an unpaid internship with the New York State Power Authority, I also worked part-time at the public affairs office on campus at SUNY Oswego.
 I was able to do this through careful planning and having select days for each obligation.
 In today’s global economy, you can seek out jobs online that will make time management less hectic.
 If your internship allows you to do real world projects and build a portfolio, you will have work to show off and start freelancing through sites like fivver.com.